-- 2 Reduce the cost of transport works by \$4,013,565, comprising: - An increase in the cost of roundabouts of \$141,491, reflecting increases in base costs and allowances for project management, design and contingency. - An increase in the cost of pedestrian bridges of \$202,871, reflecting increases in allowances for project management, design and contingency. - A reduction in the cost of a signalised intersection (McMullen Avenue/Old Northern Road) of \$10,523, reflecting lower base costs. - A reduction in the cost of road upgrades at Holland Reserve of \$383,486, reflecting lower base costs and lower allowances for project management, design and contingency. - A reduction in the cost of road upgrades of \$3,963,918, reflecting lower base costs and lower allowances for project management, design and contingency.
+- 2 Reduce the cost of transport works by \$4,013,565, comprising: - An increase in the cost of roundabouts of \$141,491, reflecting increases in base costs and allowances for project management and design. - An increase in the cost of pedestrian bridges of \$202,871, reflecting increases in allowances for project management and design. - A reduction in the cost of a signalised intersection (McMullen Avenue/Old Northern Road) of \$10,523, reflecting lower base costs and contingency. - A reduction in the cost of road upgrades at Holland Reserve of \$383,486, reflecting lower base costs and lower allowances for project management, design and contingency. - A reduction in the cost of road upgrades within the precinct of \$3,963,918, reflecting lower base costs and lower allowances for contingency.